pyigm/pyigm/docs/igmguesses.rst

   transitions but that for some reason only 1 transition is clearly seen (e.g. due to heavy blends, poor S/N, wavelength coverage, etc).
 Examples of these could be weak HI where only HI Lya is visible, or a OVI component where one of the transition is blended with something else thus not certain.
+Use 'P' to toggle on/off colorful display of components and this will appear in blue.

 - **Uncertain (label c)**: These correspond to those components that based on the user experience are likely to be an incorrect identification.
   Hopefully components identified in this category will be later replaced by a better identification.
-These could include an unphysical narrow line, artifacts, etc.
+These could include an unphysical narrow line, artifacts, etc. Use 'P' to toggle on/off colorful display of components and this will appear in red.

 - **Unknown (not implemented yet)**: This category is for those absorption features that cannot be explained with current information.